New Zealand in Spring

 This itinerary is subject to change due to weather, local conditions, and other factors.

-Let us know if you would like us to reserve you a hotel for your early arrival.
-We’ll all meet at our hotel for a meet and greet dinner.
+Let us know if you would like us to reserve a hotel for you for your early arrival.
+We’ll transfer to the Tasman Peninsula then check in to our hotel for a meet and greet dinner.

 A visit to Cradle Mountain and Dove Lake is a must for any trip to Tasmania.
 These iconic landscapes, located in the heart of the World Heritage Area, are renowned for their beauty.
 We’ll photograph the dramatic skies at sunrise and sunset over Dove Lake, capturing the changing light and reflections in the water.
 During the day, we’ll explore hiking tracks that lead to hidden waterfalls and sculptural alpine trees.
 A visit to a Tasmanian Devil sanctuary will also give us the chance to photograph these elusive creatures in their natural habitat.